skurhse/skurhse/README.md

 # Hi, I'm Skurhse! ✨

-I'm a backend engineer.
+I'm a trans femme queer and a backend engineer.
 I especially love working with server tech.